Aquafina-water-bottle/jp-mining-note/docs/docs/jpmnhandlebars.md

-This section documents how to use the jp-mining-note handlebars on any template that **is not jp-mining-note**.
+This section documents how to use the jp-mining-note handlebars for Yomichan on any template that **is not jp-mining-note**.
 If you are using jp-mining-note, please see the [Definitions](definitions.md) page instead.